Cubs vs. Nationals Player Props Betting Odds

-Player prop bet odds for Nico Hoerner, Lane Thomas and others are listed when the Chicago Cubs host the Washington Nationals at Wrigley Field on Monday (first pitch at 8:05 PM ET).
+You can wager on player prop bet odds for Nico Hoerner, Lane Thomas and other players on the Chicago Cubs and Washington Nationals before their matchup at 8:05 PM ET on Tuesday at Wrigley Field.

 Bet on this matchup or its props with BetMGM!